You can transform lives today.

 As her condition worsened, Stacie could no longer continue her job helping adults with special needs and disabilities.
 She began needing oxygen therapy to assist in her breathing.
 Stacie was wracked with worry about her health and what the future might hold.

 After Elmer passed, Stacie learned about AFEV from the Casualty Affairs office.
 Considering her disability, they thought AFEV would be an ideal environment where she could receive therapy, be more active, and start to rebuild her life.

 A resident at AFEV’s Bob Hope Village for about three years now, Stacie received speech, physical, and occupational therapy upon arriving here.
 She also recently began participating in our HOPE (Health Optimization Program for Everyone) Wellness program.

 At first, Stacie needed walking poles simply to move about.
 Dystonia caused painful muscle spasms and contractions in both her legs.
+When someone experiences this type of pain, it can be hard for them to complete simple, day to day activities.
+As a result, relying on pain management solutions like CBD oil or over the counter medication becomes a huge part of their lives; severely reducing their quality of life.
 But because of the therapy and support you

 help provide through giving, she now walks without using poles!
 And that’s only the start…

 Stacie is able to take a bike ride almost every morning to begin her day.
 She attends water aerobics regularly, where she loves to splash in the pool, and stretches her limbs during yoga

 classes at our new fitness center specifically designed for seniors.